On the Averaged Colmez Conjecture: Decomposition of Faltings heights

 \begin{lem}The above exact sequence of $O_\sigma \otimes O_E$-modules is isomorphic to the following sequence:

-\end{lem} \begin{proof} It is clear that the middle term agrees with that in the Hodge-de Rham exact sequence, that the other two terms are torsion-free with the right CM types under the actions by $O_E$.
-Then the sequences are isomorphic after base change to $K_\sigma$, and it remains to check that the sequence of the lemma is fact.
-It suffices to check the exact sequence in the middle: {\em an element $\alpha \in O_\sigma[t]$ divisible by $P_{\Phi^c}(t)$ in $K_\sigma[t]$ is divisible by $P_{\Phi^c}(t)$ in $O_\sigma [t]$.} This follows from the classical Gauss's lemma. \end{proof}
+\end{lem} \begin{proof} First we want to show that \ref{HdR2} is an exact sequence.
+It is clear that the sequence is exact at the first and the third term, and that it is exact at the middle term after base change to $K_\sigma$.
+Thus the exactness at the middle term is equivalent to the following statement: {\em an element $\alpha \in O_\sigma[t]$ divisible by $P_{\Phi^c}(t)$ in $K_\sigma[t]$ is divisible by $P_{\Phi^c}(t)$ in $O_\sigma [t]$.} This follows from the classical Gauss's lemma.

+It remains to construct an isomorphism from \ref{HdR1} to \ref{HdR2}.
+By the above discussion, we can fix an isomorphism of $O_\sigma\otimes O_E$-module

+We want to extend this isomorphism to an isomorphism from exact sequence \ref{HdR1} to \ref{HdR2}.
+It is clear that under the actions by $O_E$, all terms in the exact sequence \ref{HdR1} are torsion-free with the same CM types as corresponding terms in \ref{HdR2}.
+It follows that $\varphi$ induces an isomorphism from \ref{HdR1} to \ref{HdR2}. \end{proof}

 \begin{cor} There is an isomorphism of $(O _\sigma\otimes O_E)$-modules

 under which $x$ acts as $t$. \end{cor}

 By this corollary, the evaluation $t\mapsto x^\tau$ gives an isomorphism $\Omega ^\tau\simeq O_\sigma$.
 Thus we have the following model of $\phi_\sigma$: